 CMS plays close attention to formularies and requires that the plan provider update them and keep them current.

 Medicare users in Original Medicare or Medicare Advantage can get Part D coverage.
 Part D prescription plans are stand-alone plans.
 They did not need to be part of a larger plan such as a Medicare Advantage health plan.

 Stand-alone plans work well with Original Medicare.
-One might consider the combination of Medicare A, Medicare Part B, and a Medicare Part D plan as a complete package of health care protection.
+One might consider the combination of Medicare Parts A and B with a Medicare Part D plan as a complete package of health care protection.